It's a New Day in Public Health.

 American Sign Language (ASL)

-A visual-gestural language with vocabulary and grammar different than English
+A visual-gestural language with vocabulary and grammar that is different than English

 Pidgin Sign Language (PSE)